ringcentral/ringcentral-api-docs/docs/voice/index.md

 ### Manipulate and control active phone calls

-Once a call has been connected to an extension or user, the Voice API allows a developer to manipulate that call while it is progress.
-The Voice API enables developers to do the following to active calls:
+Once a call has been connected to an extension or user, the Phone API allows a developer to manipulate that call while it is progress.
+The Phone API enables developers to do the following to active calls:

 * Stop/start call recording
 * Mute/unmute a participant